 We support multiple pixel formats just like System.Drawing does.
 However, unlike their closed PixelFormat enumeration, our solution is extensible.

 A pixel is basically a small value object (struct), describing the color at a given point according to a pixel model we call Pixel Format.

-Image<TPixel> represents a pixel graphic bitmap stored as a generic, contiguous memory block of pixels, having the size
+Image<TPixel> represents a pixel graphic bitmap stored as a generic, discontiguous memory block of pixels, of total size

-In the case of multi-frame images (usually decoded from gifs) multiple bitmaps are stored in
+In the case of multi-frame images multiple bitmaps are stored in

-Have a look at the various pixel formats available under SixLabors.ImageSharp.PixelFormats!
-After picking the pixel format of your choice, use it as a generic argument for Image<TPixel>, eg. by instantiating
+Take a look at the various pixel formats available under SixLabors.ImageSharp.PixelFormats After picking the pixel format of your choice, use it as a generic argument for Image<TPixel>, for example, by instantiating

 No. Our architecture does not allow sub-byte pixel formats at the moment.
 This feature is incredibly complex to implement, and you are going to pay the price of the low memory footprint in processing speed / CPU load.

 Unfortunately it's not possible and is unlikely to be in the future.
 Many image processing operations expect the pixels to be laid out in-memory in RGBA format.
 To manipulate images in exotic colorspaces we would have to translate each pixel to-and-from the colorspace multiple times, which would result in unusable performance and a loss of color information.